Intermesh/groupoffice-docs/translations.rst

 Translations
 ============

-Group-Office comes in many languages thanks to our community!
+GroupOffice comes in many languages thanks to our community!

 At the moment we have the following: